 - Make sure you click on all the little boxes at the left.

 - Wait a few minutes.
 Sometimes the email saying the copy has completed arrives before the copy actually HAS completed.

-- When the course has been Imported, you will need to clear out the Discussion Boards just as you would after a course Copy.
+- When the course has been Imported, you will need to clear out the Discussion Boards and change the dates just as you would after a course Copy.